That projected dollar amount reflects a -11.6% slowdown compared to $1.82 billion 5 years earlier in 2020.

 - Watan Group (oil, mining and telecom conglomerate)

-Another key indicator of a country’s economic performance is its unemployment rate.
-Afghanistan’s average unemployment rate was forecast to be 13% for 2021, up from an average 11.2% in 2020 according to Trading Economics.
+A key indicator of a country’s economic performance is its unemployment rate.
+Afghanistan’s unemployment rate averaged 13.3% in 2024, down from an average 14% one year earlier according to Trading Economics statistics.

 Afghanistan’s capital city is Kabul.